A guide to air source heat pumps: what are they and how do they work?

 Here’s the truth about home heating.
 Gas boilers might be more energy-efficient than they used to be – but these days, there’s a better way to run your central heating system.
 How?
 With an air source heat pump.

-Air source heat pumps have moved the goalposts.
-They’re super low carbon and low maintenance, and they could cut your home heating costs.
+Air source heat pumps have moved the goalposts when it comes to heating your home.
+They’re super-low carbon and low maintenance – and they could also help to cut your home heating costs.
 But are they right for your home?
-Let's have a look first at what an air source heat pump is.
+Here’s everything you need to know.

-Air source heat pumps are a way to heat your home that could give you a greener alternative to boiler heating systems.
-They’re low maintenance – and they might just cut your heating costs.
-Win win.
+Air source heat pumps are a greener alternative to boiler heating systems.
+They’re low-maintenance and highly efficient – and they might just cut your heating costs.
+Win-win!

-Air source heat pumps use air as their main source of energy.
-They take energy from the air outside (even when it’s super cold) and convert it into heat for your home.
-Basically, they work in the same way that fridges and air-conditioning units do, just in reverse.
+Air source heat pumps use one simple, renewable resource as their main source of energy – air.
+They take energy from the air outside (even when it’s cold) and convert it into heat for your home.
+Basically, they work just like fridges and air-conditioning units – just in reverse.